Saugeen Shores Police Service

 The Saugeen Shores Police Service is a municipal police service in Ontario, Canada, providing service for Port Elgin, Southampton and Saugeen Township.

 History

 The Saugeen Shores Police Service was brought into existence with the amalgamation of the Port Elgin Police Service and Southampton Police Service in 1995 to form the Southampton-Port Elgin Police Service.
 The police service started to police the Saugeen Township under contract.
 When the three towns amalgamated, it became the service in which it is today.

 Service profile

-The Saugeen Shores Police Service consists of a chief of police, an inspector, 17 constables, 4 part-time constables, 6 auxiliary constables, and 3 full-time civilian support members.
+The Saugeen Shores Police Service consists of a Chief of Police, an Inspector, 5 Sergeants, 2 Detective Constables, 16 Constables, 2 Special Constables, 6 Auxiliary Constables, and 3 full-time Civilian Support members.